 Bloody Kathy!
 We’d hired her to work in our kitchens four days a week – we ran a small cafe, adjoining the house.
 She was supposed to fix the kids’ lunch and tea too, but recently she seemed to spend more time arguing on the phone with her new boyfriend than working.
 I’d have to have a word with her.
 My stomach felt queasy at the thought.
 I wasn’t one for showdowns.
 “Where’s Ally?”

 No time like the present!
 “Look, Kathy, er, we need to speak ….”

 “If it’s about John, it’s all over.
 I’ve found out he’s a ….”
 She looked at Andrew.
 “Well, not to mince words, a pervert!”

-“He’s a smooth talking conman, sells software for school kids that comes with a free virus!
-Lets pedophiles control kids’ webcams and send them instant messages!”
+“He’s a smooth-talking conman, sells software for school kids that comes with a free virus!
+Lets paedophiles control kids’ webcams and send them instant messages!”

 Allison, Andrew’s twin came into the room, naked from the waist up, save for her ‘training’ bra.